KwaGabriel/butano-font-converters/README.md

 # butano-font-converters
-Converts otf/ttf fonts and gbstudio ready font pngs to a butano friendly format
+Converts OTF/TTF fonts and gbstudio-ready font PNGs to a butano friendly format

 ## How to use
 Run the script using python and follow the instructions in the CLI.
+Use the data in FONT_NAME.txt to easily create font header files for butano!

 ### The output files can be found in:
 - otf/ttf: Same folder as script file